op-de-kop/op-de-kop/src/en-US/index.md

 form](https://forms.gle/HsDYcVhqBWPLksJRA) or email us at info@op-de-kop.nl.

 ---
-## Corona notice

-Due to the current evening-lockdown we are unable

-Due to the recently announced new covid regulations we can unfortunately not continue our acrobatics lessons.
-When the regulations loosen up far enough we continue our weekly classes.

-Tou can email us at info@op-de-kop.nl if you would  like to receive a notice when we can continue.

----

 ## January - April course

-From January through April there's a course of 14 lessons.
-First lesson: January 12th, last lesson: April 20th.
+From January through April there's a course of 13 lessons.
+First lesson: January 19th, last lesson: April 20th.

 ⚠️ No lesson on March 2nd due to school holidays.

 - Class 1: Beginners - 19:15 - 20:45
 - Class 2: Experienced - 21.00 - 22:30

-**Costs**: € 154, holders of the Upas and students get a 25% discount.
+**Costs**: € 143, holders of the Upas and students get a 25% discount.

 ## May - July course